dagda1/blog/source/_posts/2012-08-20-routing_update.markdown

 WZ.ApplicationView = Em.View.extend
   templateName: 'app/templates/application'
 {%endcodeblock%}
 With these in place, Ember will render the template that is specified at the **templateName** property in the view above.
-Below is the template:
+Below is the template that can be found at the path of the **templateName** property above:
 {%gist 3438544 %}
 Pretty sparse huh?
 All that the above template contains are two **outlets**, one outlet named **nav** and one default outlet.  **Outlets** can be thought of as place holders that you can inject content into.
-The connectOutlets method on each child route is the place to connect up these **outlets** with corresponding Ember and controller pairs.
+The connectOutlets method on each child route is the place to connect up these **outlets** with corresponding Ember view and controller pairs.

-Below is a refresh of the **connectOutlets** method for the '/' route:
+Below is a refresh of the **connectOutlets** method for the **/home** route:
 {%gist 3438631 %}
 The first outlet we connect is the named **nav** outlet (line 4 of the above gist).
 The first thing to note on line 4 is that we are accessing the controller via the router with the following syntax:
 {%codeblock%}